2026 CBLOL season: Format

-Split 1 will feature eight (8) teams competing in a single-round robin tournament where all matches will be played in best-of-threes.
-The top six (6) teams will advance to the playoffs.
-The playoffs will mirror the CBLOL Cup playoff format, and similarly, the top two (2) ranked teams will receive a bye to the second round, with the top-ranked team choosing their opponents.
-The winner of Split 1 will qualify for the 2026 Mid-Season Invitational.
+Split 1 featured eight (8) teams competing in a single-round robin tournament where all matches were played in best-of-threes.
+The top six (6) teams advanced to the playoffs.
+The playoffs mirrored the CBLOL Cup playoff format, and similarly, the top two (2) ranked teams received a bye to the second round, with the top-ranked team choosing their opponents.
+The winner of Split 1 qualified for the 2026 Mid-Season Invitational and was placed in the bracket stage.